-The Executive Director is a appointed by the City Mayor and County Mayor to fulfill assigned City Charter and state law responsibilities and tasks requested by officials of city and county government or their agencies.
+The Executive Director is appointed by the City and County Mayors to fulfill assigned City Charter and state law responsibilities and tasks requested by city/county government officials or their agencies.

 The Planning Library is a source and clearinghouse for all published information and reports.
 Citizens who need or desire information regarding population, housing, employment, transportation, and much more may avail themselves of the services of the library.

 Knoxville-Knox County Planning's goal is to ensure our work is accessible to as many people as possible.

 If you come across a page or document that you are unable to access, please contact us at firstname.lastname@example.org and we will work with you to satisfy a reasonable request.

 If you need assistance or accommodation, please notify us at email@example.com three business days in advance of the meeting and we will be glad to work with you to satisfy any reasonable request.

 If you are deaf, hard of hearing, or need translation services, please contact us at firstname.lastname@example.org.